pscally1005/pscally1005.github.io/_posts/misc/DRAFT2024-07-08-trap-foods.markdown

 <div id="nuts"></div>
 <br><i><font size="+2">Nuts</font></i><br>
 &emsp;Nuts, just like oats, can be a very healthful addition to your diet, or they can be the end of it, depending upon how they're prepared and consumed.
 Nuts are rich in antioxidants, healthy fats, fiber, selenium, manganese, and contain a fair bit of protein.
 They can also help in raising your HDL.
-The problem is that nuts are insanely calorically dense.
+The problem is that nuts are insanely calorically dense (similar to <a rel="" target="" href="#chocolate">real dark chocolate</a>).
 They're very high in fat, where just a 1 oz (28 g) serving contains about 160 calories.
 Calories aren't everything, and fat is essential for you, but just don't overdo it on nuts (as I tend do to).

 <center><img src="/assets/Misc/Trap/nuts.jpg" alt="" class="larger-image"></center><br>
 &emsp;Additionally, make sure to get plain nuts.
 Ideally, your nuts are dry roasted; either unsalted or lightly salted are okay depending on your tastes and salt intake.
 Just stay away from flavored nuts, like <a href="https://www.walmart.com/ip/Great-Value-Honey-Roasted-Peanuts-34-5-oz/10448380?from=/search">honey roasted peanuts</a> or <a href="https://www.walmart.com/ip/Great-Value-Honey-Roast-Pecans-7oz/636142562?from=/search">candied pecans</a>.
 These contain lots of added sugars, unhealthy oils, and unnecessary ingredients.
 Even <a href="https://www.walmart.com/ip/Great-Value-Dry-Roasted-Peanuts-16-oz/10448531?from=/search">regularly salted nuts</a> tend to contain a paragraph of ingredients.
 Stick to just nuts and salt, and always weigh out your serving of nuts.
 Any more than a handful of nuts is probably too much.